 - 14.1 Tanks that were crude oil washed at sea will be recorded in the ORB.
 These tanks must be left empty between discharge ports for inspection at the next discharge port.
 Where these tanks are the designated departure ballast tanks they may be required to be ballasted at a very early stage of the discharge.
-This is for operational reasons and also because they must be ballasted during cargo discharge, if hydrocarbon emission is to be contained on the ship.
-If these tanks are to be inspected when empty, then this must be done shortly after the tanker berths.
-If a PSCO arrives after the tanks have begun accepting ballast, then the sounding of the tank bottom would not be available.
+This is for operational reasons and also because they must be ballasted during cargo discharge if hydrocarbon emission is to be contained on the ship.
+If these tanks are to be inspected when empty, this must be done shortly after the tanker berths.
+If a PSCO arrives after the tanks have begun accepting ballast, the sounding of the tank bottom would not be available.
 However, an examination of the surface of the ballast water is then possible.
-The thickness of the oil film should not be greater than that specified in paragraph 4.2.10(b) of the revised Specifications for the design, operation and control of crude oil washing systems (resolution A.446(XI)), as amended. - 14.2 The tanks that are designated ballast tanks will be listed in the Manual.
+The thickness of the oil film should not be greater than that specified in paragraph 4.2.10(b) of the Revised specifications for the design, operation and control of crude oil washing systems (resolution A.446(XI)), as amended. - 14.2 The tanks that are designated ballast tanks will be listed in the Manual.
 It is, however, left to the discretion of the master or responsible officer to decide which tanks may be used for ballast on the forthcoming voyage.
 It should be determined from the ORB that all such tanks have been washed before the tanker leaves its last discharge port.
-It should be noted that where a tanker back-loads a cargo of crude oil at an intermediate port into tanks designated for ballast, then it should not be required to wash those tanks at that particular port but at a subsequent port. - 14.3 It should be determined from the ORB that additional ballast water has not been put into tanks which have not been crude oil washed during previous voyages. - 14.4 It should be verified that the departure ballast tanks are stripped as completely as possible.
+It should be noted that where a tanker backloads a cargo of crude oil at an intermediate port into tanks designated for ballast, then it should not be required to wash those tanks at that particular port but at a subsequent port. - 14.3 It should be determined from the ORB that additional ballast water has not been put into tanks which have not been crude oil washed during previous voyages. - 14.4 It should be verified that the departure ballast tanks are stripped as completely as possible.
 Where departure ballast is filled through cargo lines and pumps these must be stripped either into another cargo tank or ashore by the special small diameter line provided for this purpose. - 14.5 The methods to avoid vapour emission where locally required will be provided in the Manual and they must be adhered to.
 The PSCO should ensure that this is being complied with. - 14.6 The typical procedures for ballasting listed in the Manual must be observed.
-The PSCO should ensure this is being complied with.
+The PSCO should ensure this is being complied with. - 14.7 When departure ballast is to be shifted, the discharge into the sea must be in compliance with regulations 15 and 34 of MARPOL Annex I. The ORB should be inspected to ensure that the ship is complying with this.